 The program shall be operated in accordance with the Greene County Food Sanitation ordinance which incorporates by reference the Department’s Food Service Sanitation Code and Retail Food Store Sanitation Code (77 Ill.
 Adm.
 Code 750 and 760) and shall include Hazard Analysis Critical Control Point (HACCP) concepts as a means of determining the Critical Control Points (CCP) required to control identified hazards.

 The Environmental Health Division shall continue to be active in administering effective food protection activities in the jurisdiction of the local health department.

 Greene County Health Department offers Food Service Sanitation Manager Certification and Refresher Courses throughout the year.

 Food Facility Planning

-The Environmental Health Division also manages a program section that includes investigation of foodborne illness outbreaks and complaints associated with food facilities.
-Follow this link (http://www.dph.illinois.gov/topics-services/emergency-preparedness-response/public-health-care-system-preparedness/food-water-borne-illnesses) to the Illinois Department of Public Health to review information regarding food and water borne illness.
-Please contact Greene County Health Department within 24 hours if you feel like you have come in contact with a food or water borne bacteria.
+The Environmental Health Division also manages a program section that includes investigations of foodborne illness outbreaks and complaints associated with food facilities.
+Click here to review the Illinois Department of Public Health’s information regarding food and water-borne illness.
+Please contact Greene County Health Department within 24 hours if you feel like you have come in contact with food or water-borne bacteria.